 In our planning report we explained our risk assessment process and detailed the significant risks we have identified on this engagement.
 We report our findings and conclusions on these risks in this report.

 Conclude on significant risk areas

-We draw to the Finance & Governance Committee's attention our conclusions on the significant audit risks.
+We draw to the Finance & Governance Committee's attention our conclusions on the significant audit risks on page 6 to 7.

 Our audit report